 Checklist and Application

 The application packet must be complete and arranged in the order listed below.
-All original transcripts, letters of recommendation, and other required documents must be received by MCHS by April 10 in a single package.
+All original transcripts, letters of recommendation, and other required documents must be received by MCHS by May 8 (extended) in a single package.
 The application package must be stapled or paper clipped in the top left hand corner.
 Incomplete or nonconforming applications will not be considered.

 The Nancy Fike Scholarship is open to graduating seniors attending any McHenry County high school who have a minimum GPA of 3.0 and who plan on studying history, education or the social sciences.
 Children and grandchildren of MCHS Board members and staff are not eligible.

 [ ] Essay of at least 500 words – Topic for 2020:

 This April marks the 50th anniversary of Earth Day.
 On April 22, 1970, 20 million Americans – 10 percent of the population at the time – took to the streets, high school and college campuses, and hundreds of cities to advocate for the protection of our planet.
 The first Earth Day is credited with launching the modern environmental movement.

 A half century later it is worth evaluating how far this movement has come, where it has fallen short, and where it is headed.
 Students, such as Greta Thunberg of Sweden, have taken the lead in demanding new environmental action on issues such as global warming, over-reliance on fossil fuels, degradation of ground water, and urban sprawl.
 This is particularly true here in McHenry County, where ecotourism and agriculture can be at odds with economic development and the promise of new jobs.